Updated: 25.11.2025

 Improve employee retention

-Research from Totaljobs shows that 7 in 10 people have left a job due to a lack of learning and development opportunities, with 9 in 10 people wanting more training from their employer.
-Offering employees clear pathways for career development can work wonders for improving employee engagement, helping you to retain top talent within the organisation.
+Previous research from Totaljobs shows that 7 in 10 people have left a job due to a lack of learning and development opportunities, with 9 in 10 people wanting more training from their employer.

 Save on recruitment costs